VESTA TODAY

 A Personal Symbol

-Common Vesta symbols for women and men are modern pendants in the shape of a flame or a “V.” Original ancient or reproduction Roman necklaces, brooches, pendants, bracelets, or glass beads can also be worn, as can gems that symbolize the flame, such as fire opal or Dragon’s Breath.
-There are affordable ancient and reproduction Roman rings for women and men, including soldiers’ rings that lend a certain machismo to honoring Vesta - Roman men often wore rings with an intaglio stone of a goddess.
 Wearing ancient-styled jewelry reflects the time when Vesta’s flame burned in the lives of millions of people.
 It’s also a fun thing to do.
-Finally, women in particular may like to wear white accessories, from pearls and scarfs to sweaters and handbags, to honor Vesta.
+Common Vesta symbols for women and men are modern pendants in the shape of a flame or a “V.” Original ancient or reproduction Roman necklaces, brooches, pendants, bracelets, or glass beads can also be worn, as can gems that symbolize the flame.
+There are affordable ancient and reproduction Roman rings for women and men, including soldiers’ rings - Roman men often wore rings with an intaglio stone of a goddess.

 Let the Light Soothe You

 A flame, the flamma, has always been a natural source of comfort.
 You can tap into that simple truth by just slowing down, taking some time for yourself, and burning a candle while you do.
-A little self-care by candlelight (the flowers here allude to the pink roses that currently grow in the ruins of the House of the Vestals) can go a long way to soothe your spirit.
+A little self-care by candlelight (the pink flower petals in this picture allude to the pink roses that currently grow in the ruins of the House of the Vestals) can go a long way to soothe your spirit.